Jr-14/blog/content/posts/cryptopals-set1-hex-to-base64/index.md

     caption="Bit representation of hexadecimal characters - created in Excalidraw"
 >}}

 We now have an array of bytes (`u8`) that we can convert into a base64 encoded string.
 Notice that the entire 8 bit of a `u8` is not used, rather only the first 4 bits are used.
 This is because hexadecimal fits into 4 bits.
 To convert from hexadecimal to base64, we take 3 chunks of 4 bits and convert into 2 chunks of 6 bits.
-The [Wikipedia for Base64](https://en.wikipedia.org/wiki/Base64) illustrates that Base64 chunks the bits into sextets (6 bits) groups and uses the sextets to encode the characters.
+The [Wikipedia for Base64](https://en.wikipedia.org/wiki/Base64) illustrates that Base64 chunks the bits into sextet (6 bits) groups and uses the sextets to encode the characters.
 We can use bit manipulation to convert 3 chunks of 4 bits into 2 chunks of 6 bits, and deal with the remaining bits in the last chunk as padding.

 To convert 3 chunks of 4 bits into 2 chunks of 6 bits, we can use bit manipulation to shift the bits into the correct positions.